ibexa/documentation-developer/docs/templating/templates/view_matcher_reference.md

 ## Identifier\ParentContentType

 Matches the identifier of the parent content type.
-In the case of a Content item, matched against the main Location.
+In the case of a content item, matched against the main Location.

 ``` yaml
 match: